 When more users upvote a question, it increases the chances of more customers seeing it.
 Popular questions show up on the main screen beside basic business info like address and phone number.

-Responding to questions in a timely manner is critical to maintaining a strong online reputation and can turn curious online searchers into happy customers.
+Responding to questions in a timely manner is critical to maintaining a strong online reputation.
+Consequently, it can turn curious online searchers into happy customers.

 Other tips to get the most out of Google Maps: